 Doctors that are not trained as surgeons tend to view therapy as a recurrent event.
 For example, they don’t “cure” high blood pressure with a single pill, rather they prescribe medication and lifestyle changes to control the blood pressure.
 They fully expect that if you stop taking the blood pressure pill, the high blood pressure will come back.

-The cosmetic dermatologist, having a medical background, will tend to recommend “therapy”, or facial fillers such as Restylane, or BOTOX.
-All of these injectibles have to be repeated over time, with the full knowledge that if therapy is stopped, the wrinkles will come back.
+The cosmetic dermatologist, having a medical background, will tend to recommend “therapy”, or Facial fillers such as Restylane, or Botox.
+All of these injectables have to be repeated over time, with the full knowledge that if therapy is stopped, the wrinkles will come back.

-A Brow Lift is a permanent solution to forehead wrinkes, but Botox is a good short term approach.
+A Brow lift is a permanent solution to forehead wrinkles, but Botox is a good short term approach.

 But is this such a negative?
 A lot of women go frequently to the hair salon and they certainly don’t expect permanent results from a haircut or hair coloring.
 They accept that beauty in some cases is not “created”, but “maintained”.